pengkang12/pengkang12.github.io/_pages/cv.md

 * Webmaster.
 The IEEE Computer Society Technical Committee on Distributed Processing.
 * IEEE Student Member.

-Awards and leadership
+Honors and Awards
 ======
 * Who's Who at UTSA.
 The University of Texas at San Antonio.
 2022.
 * NSDI'21 Student Grant.
 The 18th USENIX Symposium on Networked Systems Design and Implementation (NSDI '21).
-* Alvarez Research Competitive Scholarship}.
+* Alvarez Research Competitive Scholarship.
 The University of Texas at San Antonio.
 2021.
-* The member of Phi Kappa Phi}.
+* The member of Phi Kappa Phi.
 An honor society.
 2020.
-* Second-class scholarship}.
+* Second-class scholarship.
 Nanjing University of Aeronautics and Astronautics(China).
 2013.
-* The provincial second prize}.
+* The provincial second prize.
 The National High School Mathematics League(China).
 2008.

 Miscellany
 ======